Reslan-Tinawi/reslan-tinawi.github.io/_posts/2020-05-11-text-classification-using-sklearn-and-nltk.md

 - Distributed Representation.

-Discussing the working of each method is beyond the purpose of this article, here I'll use the TF-IDF vectorization method.
+Discussing the working of each method is beyond the purpose of this post, here I'll use the TF-IDF vectorization method.

 **TF-IDF** is a weighting technique, in which every word is assigned a value relative to its *rareness*, the more common the word is the less weight it'll be assigned, and rare terms will be assigned higher weights.

 The general idea behind this technique is that meaning of a document is encoded in the rare terms it has, for example, in our corpus (a corpus is the set of documents), terms like `game`, `team`, `hockey`, and `player` will be *rare* across the corpus, but common in sport articles (articles tagged as `hockey`), so they should be assigned higher weights, while other terms like `one`, `think`, `get`, and `would` which occur more frequently across the corpus, but they are less significant for classifying sport articles, and therfore should be assigned lower weights.

-For more details and intuition behind the TF-IDF method, I recomment this article: [What is TF-IDF?](https://monkeylearn.com/blog/what-is-tf-idf/)
+For more details and intuition behind the TF-IDF method, I recommend this article: [What is TF-IDF?](https://monkeylearn.com/blog/what-is-tf-idf/)

 We can use `TfidfVectorizer` defined in `sklearn` to convert our documents to TF-IDF vectors.
 This vectorizer tokenizes sentences using a simple regular exxpression pattern, and it doesn't perform any further text preprocessing (like punctuation removal, special charachers removal, stemming, etc ...)